Rare-Earth Chalcogenides: An Inspiring Playground For Exploring Frustrated Magnetism: Single-ion magnetism and CEF

-For any given material, determining the CEF $B_{m}^{n}$ parameters is a crucial aspect.
+For any given compound, determining the CEF $B_{m}^{n}$ parameters is a crucial aspect.
 The most widely used method to estimate the $B_{m}^{n}$ parameters is based on the point charge model (PCM) \cite{hutchings1964PointCharge}.
 The PCM simplifies the complex environment around a magnetic ion by treating surrounding ligands as static point charges.
 This model calculates the electrostatic potential at the metal ion, which is used to determine the CEF parameters affecting the ion's electronic structure.
-Although the PCM is not accurate in quantitatively describing the CEF energy of rare earths, it still serves as a useful rough approximation for semi-quantitative estimation of CEF energy levels.
+Although the PCM lacks accuracy in quantitatively describing the CEF energy of rare-earth ions, it still serves as a useful rough approximation for semi-quantitative estimation of CEF energy levels.
 A more accurate approach is to directly calculate the excited states of the CEF using quantum chemical methods.
-Zangeneh et al. \cite{PhysRevB.100.174436} performed quantum chemical calculations on Yb-based rare-earth chalcogenides, successfully reproducing the experimental observations.
+Zangeneh \textit{et al.} \cite{PhysRevB.100.174436} performed quantum chemical calculations on Yb-based rare-earth chalcogenides, successfully reproducing the experimental observations.
 However, quantum chemical methods are time-consuming, and results can vary depending on the computational approach and basis sets used.
 Therefore, the more accurate determination of CEF energy levels for rare-earth compounds primarily relies on experimental methods.

 Inelastic neutron scattering (INS) and Raman scattering can both be used to probe CEF excitations in rare-earth compounds.
 Both are inelastic scattering techniques sharing formally similar scattering cross sections.
-INS is undoubtedly the most common method for studying CEF excitations in rare-earth materials.
+INS is by far the most common method for studying CEF excitations in rare-earth materials.
 It can directly give the momentum-resolved CEF levels.
-On the other hand, INS requires a larger quantity of sample to obtain a better signal-to-noise ratio, while even micron-sized samples can be detected with clear excitation signals by Raman scattering.
-Moreover, Raman scattering offers higher energy resolution, allowing the study of phonons, other elementary excitations, and their potential couplings, making it possible to investigate CEF splitting under magnetic fields as well as the coupling between CEF excitations and phonons.
+While micron-sized samples can be detected with clear excitation signals by Raman scattering, INS requires a larger quantity of samples to obtain a better signal-to-noise ratio.
+Furthermore, Raman scattering offers higher energy resolution, allowing the study of phonons, other elementary excitations, and their potential couplings.
+This makes it possible to investigate CEF splitting under magnetic fields as well as the coupling between CEF excitations and phonons.